 Method #1: Use a Long Exposure Photography app

-The first method of calculating the new shutter speed is to use a Long Exposure Photography smartphone app.
-This is so easy it almost feels like cheating – perhaps it is?
+The first method is to use a Long Exposure Photography app.
+This is so easy it almost feels like cheating.
+Perhaps it is.

 Method #2: Calculate the shutter speed manually

 Let’s hop into it.
 It’s really not as difficult as it looks.
-First you need to know how dark your filter is.
+First, you need to know how dark your filter is.
 Here are the most common options:

 • ND0.3 or 1 stop = 2x shutter speed